Running out of dog toothpaste stinks, especially if you can’t run to the store to grab more.

 The Importance of Doggie Dental Hygiene

-Like us, our dogs need regular dental care to prevent decay and dental diseases.
+Like us, our dogs need regular dental care to prevent decay and dental diseases (and no, dog’s mouths are no cleaner than our own).
 Not only does good oral hygiene keep your pup’s breath fresher, but it can prevent pain and tooth failure down the road.

 This primarily means doing three things: